-Being a software tester means being curious for everything.
-You need to mirror a child who is curious for the whole world and wants to know how it works.
+Being a software tester means being curious about everything.
+You need to mirror a child who is curious about the whole world and wants to know how it works.
 This is the critical criteria to be considered.

 My questions around this point are like:

 - Why do you want to be a tester?

 - Why do you think chair requires four legs?

 - Why do we use an umbrella to protect ourselves from rain?

 A tester is always loaded with multiple tasks and if not able to define priorities, (s)he will create a mess only.
 Rather than jumping into everything and not able to complete anything, it’s better to leave work area with a satisfaction that you have successfully completed one of the important work.

 But who defines what is important?
 Questions are: